Antonio Gerona

-Antonio Nicomedes Gerona, Sr. (c.
-1933 - October 13, 2013) was a Filipino lawyer and jurist, known as the father of former Vice President Leni Robredo.
+Antonio Nicomedes Gerona, Sr. (January 17, 1933 – October 10, 2013) was a Filipino lawyer and jurist, known as the father of former Vice President Leni Robredo.

 Career

 Gerona practiced law for 19 years before being appointed as a judge of the Municipal Trial Court in Cities, Branch 2 on July 9, 1980.
 He also served as a judge of Regional Trial Court Branch 28 in Naga City from January 30, 1987.
 Since 1995, Gerona was also a professor of Law at the University of Nueva Caceres in Naga City.

 Personal life

-Antonio Gerona hails from the Gerona clan of Bulan, Sorsogon.
+Gerona hails from the Gerona clan of Bulan, Sorsogon.
 He married Salvacion Santo Tomas of Naga City.

-He died on October 10, 2013 at the Mother Seton Hospital in Naga City due to cardiac arrest.
+He died on October 10, 2013, at the Mother Seton Hospital in Naga City due to cardiac arrest.